-5.9 Firmware Commands
+4.9 Firmware Commands

-These commands enable you to view and configure firmware parameters.
+The Firmware command group enables you to view and configure firmware parameters.
 You can also capture and retrieve firmware logs.

-5.9.1 getfwlog
+4.9.1 getfwlog

 This command stops capturing the firmware log and retrieves it.
 After the log is retrieved, firmware logging is restarted.
-The format of the firmware log file name is <adapter serial number> fwlog <timestamp>.log.
+The format of the firmware log file name is <adapter\serial\number>\fwlog\<timestamp>.log.